r-fukutoku/ML410_Project4/index.md

 The Cross-validated Mean Squared Error for LightGBM is : 166.8056405710257
 -> The average of these three results is : 166.43926692859065

-Since we aim to minimize the crossvalidated mean square error (MSE) for the better results, I conclude that lightGBM achieved significantly better result than other regressions including Lowess, Random Forest, and Extreme Gradient Boosting (XGBoost).
+I expected for lightGBM to indicate the best MSE result, but on the contrary lightGBM did not achieve any better result than most of other regressions including simple regressions (Lowess, Random Forest, and Extreme Gradient Boosting (XGBoost)) and multiple boosting ( Boosted Lowess with Random Forest, Boosted LWR with Decision Tree, and Boosted LWR with XGBoost).